AMD-melliott/ai-infra-summit/README.md

 ## Prerequisites

-* **AMD Instinct™ GPU**: This demo is designed for AMD Instinct GPUs.
-Ensure you have the [necessary drivers installed](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/install/quick-start.html).
+* **AMD Instinct™ GPU**: You'll need access to an AMD Instinct GPU with the [drivers installed](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/install/quick-start.html).
-* Docker and Docker Compose installed.
+* **Docker**: Docker and Docker Compose to run the containerized services.
-* Hugging Face Hub token (if downloading private models).
+* **Hugging Face Account**: A Hugging Face token if you want to use any private models.

-> **Note:** This setup utilizes `network_mode: host` in the Docker Compose configurations.
-This means the containers share the host's network stack, which simplifies networking between containers but has security implications.
-Ensure you understand the consequences before deploying in production.
+> **Note:** This demo uses `network_mode: host` for simplicity, which means the containers share your server's network.
+This makes things easier but isn't recommended for production environments without additional security measures.

 ## Architecture

-The platform consists of the following components:
+The demo is made up of these components:

-* **vLLM Instances**: Multiple instances serving various models, each targeting specific GPU partitions
-* **SGLang Instances**: Additional inference servers optimized for certain model architectures
+* **Model Servers**: Multiple vLLM and SGLang servers, each running different AI models
-* **LiteLLM Proxy**: Unified API endpoint that routes requests to appropriate backend servers
+* **Central API**: A LiteLLM server that routes your requests to the right model
-* **Open WebUI**: Interactive interface for testing models
+* **Web Interface**: A simple UI for interacting with deployed models
-* **Status Dashboard**: Real-time monitoring of models and GPU utilization
+* **Monitoring**: A dashboard showing what's running and how resources are being used
-* **Load Generator**: Tool for simulating workloads and testing performance
+* **Load Testing**: Tools to simulate many users and test performance

 ### Logical Diagram